 We encourage reconciliation among people of different races, cultures, socio-economic backgrounds, generations, and genders.

-For many people, the history and truth revolving around First Nations/Indigenous peoples and residential schools is something that may be overwhelming, shocking, and or an area of lack of awareness and education.
-But thanks to the historic Truth & Reconciliation Commission (2009-2015), we are able to have our eyes opened and exposed to the tragic history and legacy of our country’s Indian Residential Schools and their ongoing effects on First Nations communities and peoples.
+Many people may not be aware of the history and truth of Indigenous peoples and residential schools.
+But thanks to the historic Truth & Reconciliation Commission, we are able to have our eyes opened and exposed to the tragic history and legacy of our country’s Indian Residential Schools and their ongoing effects on First Nations communities and peoples.

-Join us here at Tenth as we journey together in becoming more aware, educated, and equipped to ensure justice and reconciliation for our First Nation/Indigenous brothers and sisters.
+Join us here at Tenth as we journey together in becoming more aware, educated, and equipped to ensure justice and reconciliation for Indigenous people.